-Discretionary Α \ : Proposal Vote Required Voting Allowed?
-(1) Election of directors Plurality No (2) Ratification of the appointment of PricewaterhouseCoopers LLP Majority Yes (3) Advisory vote on our executive compensation Majority No (4) Approval of the Charter Amendment Plurality No
+A: Proposal Vote Required Discretionary Voting Allowed?
+(1 ) Election of directors Plurality No (2 ) Ratification of the appointment of PricewaterhouseCoopers LLP Majority Yes (3 ) Advisory vote on our executive compensation Majority No "Maiaritar" means a majority of the votes cast at the Annual Meeting

-\ &quot;Majority" means a majority of the votes cast at the Annual Meeting.
+\ "Majority" means a majority of the votes cast at the Annual Meeting.